JuliaGtk/Gtk4.jl/docs/src/diff3to4.md

 ## GObject names

 The equivalent of `Gtk.ShortNames` doesn't exist.
 All `GObject` types are mapped onto Julia types with the same name.
-It would probably be better to leave out the namespace, as is done in the Python `pygobject` bindings, but that might lead to name collisions between Gtk types and Julia types or between Gtk and other GObject libraries.
+Leaving out the namespace, as is done in the Python `pygobject` bindings, might have lead to name collisions between Gtk types and Julia types or between Gtk and other GObject libraries.

 ## No showall